General Liability vs. Professional Liability: What’s the Difference?

 At first glance, getting liability insurance seems pretty straightforward: just find a policy, buy it, and feel comfortable being insured.

 So how do you know which one to get?
-And what are the differences between general liability vs. professional liability?
+And what is the difference between general liability and professional liability insurance?

-The main difference between general liability insurance and professional liability insurance is what risks they typically cover.
+The main difference between general liability and professional liability insurance comes down to the risks they typically cover.

-On the one hand, general liability insurance can usually financially protect you from claims involving third-party property damage and injuries (e.g., to customers), as well as accidents.
+General liability insurance generally offers financial protection from claims involving third-party property damage and injuries (e.g., to customers), as well as accidents.

 Let’s take a look at a couple of examples of GL insurance and PL insurance in action: